 - Paprika – If you've ever seen the red dust on top of a deviled egg, then you've seen this spice.
 It helps to add a sweet pepper taste to your dish.

-Pro Tip: While you can easily keep these in your pantry, I love to keep mine in a drawer in my island where I do all of my meal prepping.
-It’s easy for me to open the drawer, pull out what I need, and put them back without having to run into the pantry.
-A seasoning drawer organizer has really helped me to keep it all organized!
+Pro Tip: While you can easily keep these in your pantry, we love to keep ours in a drawer in our island where we do all of our meal prepping.
+It's easy to open the drawer, pull out what we need, and put them back without having to run into the pantry.
+A seasoning drawer organizer can really helped to keep it all organized!

 BAKING PANTRY STAPLES